 Steve Coates stepped down as President of the Board in 2007 and was followed in that role first by Mike Knight, then Pam Ohms, before Dave Mikelson assumed leadership of the in 2011.
 Dave describes the goal of the Festival as “bringing professional music to the Tri-State area so that all can enjoy it, regardless of their financial situation”.
 The Festival Board is committed to continuing to provide these high-quality performances free of charge, and therefore, are extremely grateful to all who donate generously to keep the Festival funded year after year.
 In addition to private and business donors, the Festival has received numerous grants over the years.

-The Board includes six individuals in addition to Mikelson as President and Hassig as Artistic Director: Steve Lundgren as Vice President, Duane Olivier as Treasurer, Susi Ludwig as Secretary and Tara Anderson, Mary Nelson, and Jenni Ackerman as members at large.
+The Board includes seven individuals in addition to Mikelson as President and Hassig as Artistic Director; current members include Robin French, Susi Ludwig, Mary Nelson, Mark VanOsdal, Jess Farlow, Steve Holland, and Jenni Ackerman.
 Legal support is provided by Julie Helman of the Helman Law Office.
 However, it is the enthusiastic support of the entire community, including businesses, tourist outreach organizations, and individuals, that truly keeps the Festival growing and successful.